TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 10/Hebrews 10.24.md

 ---

-and let us consider one another to provoke unto love and good works;
+Let us consider how to provoke one another to love and good works,